zmyyy3/TRGN510_Final_Project/README.md

 Data:
 ------------
 All of the data files are obtained from [GDC Data Portal](https://portal.gdc.cancer.gov/)

+* This repository has two branches: the main branch containing README.md, R Markdowns and HTMLs, and the master branch containing data folders.
+There are two folders in the master branch: one is for the young group (age of 30-40), another one is for the old group (age of 70-80).
-* Data of white males in the age of 30-40:
+* Data of white males in the age of 30-40 (folder "raw_young_data"):
 1. 15b87438-308c-491e-ac85-6fb75a470182.htseq.counts.gz
 2. bbe0252c-d51f-4e74-96b6-e4a0355ccda0.htseq.counts.gz
 3. 7b50493c-0691-4612-9721-d8cce38e847b.htseq.counts.gz